Protection of Civilians Week

 The online event provided an opportunity to discuss the impact of COVID-19 on civilians affected by conflict and humanitarian crisis, as well as the repercussions of the subsequent public health measures adopted to mitigate its propagation on protection activities and humanitarian assistance.
 Panellists analysed how COVID-19 and containment strategies have amplified existing vulnerabilities of civilian populations caught in conflict and humanitarian crises, and raised new protection challenges for humanitarian workers, peacekeepers and human rights defenders.
 Touching on specific country contexts, they discussed how protection activities have been adjusted in the field to continue fulfilling critical functions, respond to emerging needs and support public health efforts, including by taking into consideration the gender dimension of the crisis.

 Protecting Education from Attack: Scope, impact and response: GCPEA, Norway, Argentina, Nigeria, Qatar, Spain, Uruguay (Webinar via Zoom)

-The Permanent Missions of Norway, Argentina, Nigeria, Qatar, Spain, and Uruguay, together with the Global Coalition to Protection Education from Attack (GCPEA), have the honour to invite you to a virtual event to examine the latest data on attacks on education and to mark the Fifth Anniversary of the Safe Schools Declaration.
-The event will highlight the global scope and impact of attacks on education by presenting findings from the upcoming 2020 edition of GCPEA’s flagship report, Education under Attack.
+The Permanent Missions of Norway, Argentina, Nigeria, Qatar, Spain and Uruguay, together with the Global Coalition to Protection Education from Attack (GCPEA), had the honour to invite you to a virtual event to examine the latest data on attacks on education and to mark the Fifth Anniversary of the Safe Schools Declaration.
+The event highlighted the global scope and impact of attacks on education by presenting findings from the upcoming 2020 edition of GCPEA’s flagship report, Education under Attack.